Owolabenjade/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 24 is a bash script that finds and prints all empty files and directories in the current directory and all sub-directories, including hidden ones.
 Task 25 is a bash script that lists all the files with a .gif extension in the current directory and all its sub-directories, including hidden ones.
 It also removes the .gif suffix from each file name and sorts them case-insensitively.
 Task 26 is a bash script that decodes acrostics that use the first letter of each line.
 It uses the cut and tr commands to achieve this
+Task 27 is a bash script that parses web server logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests